jianlin-cheng/DeepGRN/README.md

 * `--blacklist_file BLACKLIST_FILE, -l BLACKLIST_FILE`
                         blacklist_file to use, no fitering if not provided

+To generate the figures that we use in our experiment, please refer to [this guideline](analysis/README.md) to extract data from trained models and create the plot you are interested in.

 ## Prepare your input data for prediction:

 If you are interested in the DREAM-ENCODE Challenge 2016 data that we use in our experiment, we have prepared the [step by step guideline](data/README.md) to generate the input for training and prediction.